AustralianSDAF/2024-06-18-Remote-Sensing-Workshop/index.md

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to employees of DBCA, DPLH, DFES, and Landgate, or as otherwise invited.
+    This workshop is currently invitation only.
 </p>

 <hr/>